eleanorz/Website/writing/about/index.md

 > One doesn't discover new lands without consenting to lose sight, for a very long time, of the shore.
 > - André Gide, French author and Nobel Prize winner

+> If I have seen further, it is by standing on the shoulders of giants.
+>  - Issac Newton

 ## Motivation